mgoldey/q-e/README.md

 ### INPUT Flags ###
 * tefield - needs to be set to .true.
+* do_epcdft - needs to be set to .true.
+* fragment_atom1 - atom # to designate start of fragment
-* edir - atom # to center potential well around
+* fragment_atom2 - atom # to designate end of fragment (set to zero if only one atom)
-* emaxpos - radius of potential well in alat
+* epcdft_width - radius of potential well in bohr (for only one atom)
-* eamp - strength of potential in Ry a.u.
+* epcdft_amp - strength of potential in Ry a.u.
-* eopreg - number of electrons needed in well
+* epcdft_electrons - number of electrons needed in well
-* example below

-### To remove the field ###
-* tefield - needs to be set to .false.
-* eopreg - must be 0
+* examples in espresso-5.1.1/test - run all using make

 ### Contribution guidelines ###